gabmenezesdev/go-tech-challenge/README.md

 5. **Access the application**: The application will be available at `http://localhost:3000`.

+6. **Access the docs**: Access `http://localhost:3000/swagger/index.html` to see the docs and test the api.

 ### Notes

 - The application depends on MongoDB.
 If you haven't set up MongoDB locally, you can run it using Docker or connect to a remote MongoDB instance by adjusting the `.env` file.